cherianyit/AdventuresInOlumal/Tum Nus - Level 6.md

 -  Blank piece of paper
 	- Gotten from Bang's bandits north of Caladar
 	- Turned into a crane when written "Gust of Wind".
 Is following Kohoku
+- Ram's Head ring
+	- 3 charges, regains 1d3 at dawn each day
+	- Can expend a charge and an action to attack a spectral ram head at an enemy within 60 feet with +7 to the attack roll
+		- 2d10 force damage and target is pushed 10 feet away
+	- Can expend 1 to 3 to destroy an object within 60 feet instead that is not being worn or carried.
+Ring makes a strength check with a +5 bonus for each charge expended

 ## Equipment
 - Explorer’s Pack